esertt/esertt/README.md

 ### Heya people 👋
-# I am currently working on a game engine   (with a lot of suprises ;D )
+# I am currently working on a game engine   (with lot of suprises ;D )
 # I am learning java